-Table 10: Putnam system size factor B [26] [26]
+Table 11: Putnam system size factor B [24]

-5) Customer Satisfaction: Proponents of XP profess that customers are more satisfied with the resulting project because the team produced what they actually wanted, rather than what they had originally expressed they wanted [4].
-Currently in the XP-EF, interviews are used to qualitatively assess the level of customer satisfaction.
-Related to customer satisfaction is response to customer change.
-The number of user stories added and removed based on customer priority/preference change is relevant because it relates to an XP team's ability to adapt the project schedule to meet customer needs.
+5) Customer Satisfaction: Proponents of XP profess that customers are more satisfied with the resulting project because the team produced what they actually wanted, rather than what they had originally expressed they wanted [3].
+Currently in the XP-EF, interviews are used to qualitatively assess the level of customer satisfaction and an interview instrument is provided in Appendix B. The outcome measure that is reported is the customer's answer to the question "What is your overall satisfaction with the project?" on a scale from 1-5 (very dissatisfied, dissatisfied, neutral, satisfied, very satisfied).
+In the event of multiple customers, averaging the answer may be a plausible alternative, or documenting the individual answers.
+The other questions in the template survey may serve as helpful explanatory information and to help guide process improvement.